 Honors study is designed for the student who shows both a capacity and inclination for better than average intellectual achievement and self-direction in study.
-Exceptional sophomores and junior students with a grade-point average of 3.5 or above in English courses and an overall grade-point of 3.0 may apply for admission to Honors.
+Exceptional sophomores and junior students with a grade-point average English Courses (p.
+205)

-BACHELOR OF ARTS IN ENGLISH
+ENGLISH, BACHELOR OF ARTS